Blog : Posts tagged with 'Christianity'

 In which we go dragon-killing

-* because they still date their saints’ days with the Julian calendar, which is a couple of weeks out.
+* because they still date their saints’ days with the Julian calendar, which is a couple of weeks out by comparison.

 Torn curtain